Ethanethiol: Uses

 Ethanethiol is intentionally added to butane and propane (see: LPG) to impart an easily noticed smell to these normally odorless fuels that pose the threat of fire, explosion, and asphyxiation.

 In the underground mining industry, ethanethiol or ethyl mercaptan is referred to as "stench gas".
 The gas is released into mine ventilation systems during an emergency to alert mine workers.
 In Ontario, mining legislation dictates that "The alarm system in an underground mine shall, consist of the introduction into all workplaces of sufficient quantities of ethyl mercaptan gas or similar gas to be readily detectable by all workers".

 Reactions

 Ethanethiol is a reagent in organic synthesis.
 In the presence of sodium hydroxide, it gives the powerful nucleophile EtS−.
-The salt can be generated quantitatively by reaction with sodium hydride.
+The salt sodium ethanethiolate can be generated quantitatively by reaction of ethanethiol with a suspension of sodium hydride in dimethylformamide.

 Ethanethiol can be oxidized to ethyl sulfonic acid, using strong oxidizing agents.
 Weaker oxidants, such as ferric oxide or hydrogen peroxide give the disulfide, diethyl disulfide: